rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 Considering who is still reading this, I am now only preaching to the quire so I will keep this short.

+Developers often go to great lengths to avoid compilation errors.
+Sure, committing code that does not compile is not very professional but this attitude sometimes goes beyond that.
+IMO, designing types to be resilient to changes in functionality may equate to not taking advantage of type safety.
+Compilation errors are why we use types, compilation errors are a good thing.
+What you want are errors that are easy to fix.

 Clearly all the points we made so far are related to maintainability.
 My favorite definition of high code quality is a low maintenance cost.
 Everything else is subjective.
 Types have a big beneficial impact on that cost.

 It is well known that types can prevent trivial errors (like using a `string` instead of `object`).
 It is hard to catch all such cases in tests and they do show up in production.
 This is the reason, I believe, TS is used in most of its projects.
 Let me point out a less trivial high level bit.
-Types can simplify adding new functionality.
+Types can simplify adding new functionality!
 If you think about the app as a big union type of various requirements (this is oversimplification but let me keep going), then adding handling of a new piece of functionality to that union could give you compilation errors unless you fix all the relevant places.
 Think about TS-s [_add_blank_target `switch`](2022-01-03-ts-types-part3.html#switch-exhaustive-check) or
 [_add_blank_target _ts-pattern_](https://dev.to/gvergnaud/bringing-pattern-matching-to-typescript-introducing-ts-pattern-v3-0-o1k) library exhaustive checks[^product].

 [^product]: It is good to note that this safety is unique to union types, you will not get the same safety when